Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: From discrete to continuous-time observations

-We briefly discuss the different function spaces, see e.g. Cohen \cite[Section 3.2]{Cohen} for a survey.
-First, any $\alpha$-H\"older-continuous function lies in the $L^2$-Sobolev space $H^\alpha$ and any $H^\alpha$-function lies in the Besov space $B^\alpha_{1,\infty}$, where differentiability is measured in an $L^1$-sense.
+We briefly discuss the different function spaces; see, for example, Cohen \cite{Cohen}, Section~3.2, for a survey.
+First, any $\alpha$-H\" older-continuous function lies in the $L^2$-Sobolev space $H^\alpha$ and any $H^\alpha$-function lies in the Besov space $B^\alpha _{1,\infty }$, where differentiability is measured in an $L^1$-sense.
 The important class of bounded variation functions (e.g., modeling jumps in the volatility) lies in $B^1_{1,\infty}$, but only in $H^\alpha$ for $\alpha<1/2$.
-In particular, part (ii-$\alpha$), $\alpha\le 1$, covers $L^2$-semi-martingales by separate bounds on the drift (bounded variation) and martingale part.
-Beyond classical theory in this area is the fact that also non-semi-martingales like fractional Brownian motion $B^H$ with hurst parameter $H>1/2$ give rise to feasible volatility functions in the results below, using $B^H\in C^{H-\eps}\cap B^H_{1,\infty}$ for any $\eps>0$ as in Ciesielski {\it et al.} \cite{Ciesielski}.
+In particular, part (ii-$\alpha$), $\alpha\le1$, covers $L^2$-semi-martingales by separate bounds on the drift (bounded variation) and martingale part.
+Beyond classical theory in this area is the fact that also nonsemi-martingales like fractional Brownian motion $B^H$ with hurst parameter $H>1/2$ give rise to feasible volatility functions in the results below, using $B^H\in C^{H-\eps}\cap B^H_{1,\infty}$ for any $\eps>0$ as in Ciesielski {et al.}~\cite {Ciesielski}.

 In the sequel, the potential randomness of $\Sigma$ is often not discussed additionally because by independence we can always work conditionally on $\Sigma$.
-Finally, let us point out that we could weaken the H\"older-assumptions on $F_1,\ldots,F_d$ towards Sobolev or Besov regularity at the cost of tightening the assumptions on $\Sigma$.
-For the sake of clarity this is not pursued here.
+Finally, let us point out that we could weaken the H\"older-assumptions on $F_1,\ldots,F_d$ toward Sobolev or Besov regularity at the cost of tightening the assumptions on $\Sigma$.
+For the sake of clarity, this is not pursued here.

-Throughout the article we write $Z_n=\mathcal{O}_P(\delta_n)$ and $Z_n=\KLEINO_P(\delta_n)$ for a sequence of random variables $Z_n$ and a sequence $\delta_n$, to express that $\delta_n^{-1}Z_n$ is tight and tends to zero in probability, respectively.
-Analogously $\mathcal{O}$ (or equivalently $\lesssim$) and $\KLEINO$ refer to deterministic sequences.
+Throughout the article, we write $Z_n=\mathcal{O}_P(\delta_n)$ and $Z_n=\KLEINO_P(\delta_n)$ for a sequence of random variables $Z_n$ and a sequence $\delta_n$, to express that $\delta_n^{-1}Z_n$ is tight and tends to zero in probability, respectively.
+Analogously, $\mathcal{O}$ (or equivalently $\lesssim$) and $\KLEINO$ refer to deterministic sequences.
 We write $Z_n\asymp Y_n$ if $Z_n=\mathcal{O}_P(Y_n)$ and $Y_n=\mathcal{O}_P(Z_n)$ and the same for deterministic quantities.